mvanderkamp/westures-core/README.md

 ## Issues

-If you find any compatibility issues, please let me know!
+If you find any issues, please let me know!

 ## Links